Usage guide

 Many users are not really asking which system is “best.”
 They are asking whether different methods point in the same direction.
 A shared input flow keeps the question, birth data, and timing context aligned so the final comparison is cleaner and easier to trust.

-What a multi-report landing page should explain before generation
+What a multi-report page should explain before generation

 Before users generate anything, they usually want to know which methods need birth data, which fit event questions, how credits will be counted, and what kind of combined summary they will receive.
-Putting those rules into static body copy improves clarity and search understanding.
+Putting those rules into clear body copy improves clarity.

 Frequently asked questions